(949) 723-0585

 Emotional and spiritual support

-Serious illness and facing the end of your life or a loved ones brings up many difficult questions, fears, worries and concerns.
+Serious illness and facing the end of your life or a loved one's brings up many difficult questions, fears, worries and concerns.
 Essence Hospice staff has received special training to help people address these issues.
 Our social workers, chaplains or nurses can meet with the patient or the entire family.
 They can help everyone come to a better understanding of the situation and determine how to meet everyone’s needs with grace and love.

 24-hour assistance and advice

 Nights and weekends can be intimidating but they don’t have to be.
 Patients of Essence Hospice and their families are encouraged to call the office 24 hours a day, seven days a week.
 We have licensed professionals available to answer your questions.
 It is not necessary to wait until morning if your loved one is in pain.
-You call and we respond.
+You call and we will respond.
 If it’s something we can help with over the phone, great.
 If not, our staff will come to your home to check the patient, offer recommendations, and make sure you are comfortable with the treatment being suggested.

 Patient and family caregiver education